David Bretherton

 David L. Bretherton (February 29, 1924 – May 11, 2000) was an American film editor with more than 40 credits for films released from 1954 to 1996.

 Bretherton, the son of editor/director Howard Bretherton and actress Dorothea McEvoy, was born in Los Angeles.
 He served with the United States Air Force during World War II.
 After World War II, he joined the editing department at Twentieth Century-Fox, at first helping other editors, including Barbara McLean, Robert L. Simpson, Louis R. Loeffler, James B. Clark, William H. Reynolds, and, in later years, Dorothy Spencer and Hugh S. Fowler.
-His first project as a film editor was An Affair to Remember in 1954.
+His first project as a film editor was The Bottom of the Bottle in 1956.
 In 1995, Bretherton received the American Cinema Editors Career Achievement Award.
 Bretherton died of pneumonia in Los Angeles in 2000.